You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Other courses you may be interested in

-Biological science is the study of life and living things: animals, insects, plants, and microorganisms; everything that breathes, grows and feeds us; creatures that fly through the air majestically and those that lurk in the depths of the ocean, under rocks, or even under the toilet seat.
+Biology is the study of life and living things: animals, insects, plants, and microorganisms; everything that breathes, grows and feeds us.

 Biologists are curious about all these things and want to know how they work, how to grow and protect them—how to get involved with life on this planet.

-Biologists also love a challenge.
+Biologists love a challenge.
 How will we feed a population of eight billion people in 2025?
 Can we use biological waste to solve our energy crisis?
 How can we protect our plants and animals from new and fiendish exotic diseases?
-And how many rare species can we save from extinction?
+How many rare species can we save from extinction?

 Why choose this course?

-As well as receiving core training in the basics through the biology major, students can either add breadth to their degree by choosing a minor from a complementary discipline (e.g. chemistry), or depth to their biological skills through a specialised minor such as biotechnology.
+As well as receiving core training in the basics through the biology major, you can either add breadth to your degree by choosing a minor from a complementary discipline (e.g. chemistry) or depth to your biological skills through a specialised minor such as biotechnology.

-During the course you will gain experience in some of the most advanced laboratories in Australia and be taught by staff at the top of their research fields internationally.
-You can also expect to stay in touch with the real world, as guest lectures, site visits and opportunities for work-integrated learning bring a strong industry flavour to the degree.
+You will experience some of the most advanced laboratories in Australia and be taught by staff who are at the top of their research fields internationally.
+You will also stay in touch with the real world, as guest lectures, site visits and opportunities for work integrated learning bring a strong industry flavour to the degree.

-Laboratory-based careers may include laboratory management, basic research, forensic microbiology, or molecular genetics.
-Farm and field-based work could entail animal management, plant breeding, entomology, marine biology, or pest and disease management.
-Industrial work might involve biotechnology to produce food, fuel or pharmaceuticals.
-Other careers could involve science writing, teaching, policy development, or the commercialisation and the management of biological products and processes.
+Laboratory-based careers may include laboratory management, basic research, forensic microbiology or molecular genetics.
+Farm and field-based work often entails animal management, plant breeding, entomology, marine biology, or pest and disease management.
+Industrial work can involve biotechnology to produce food, fuel or pharmaceuticals.
+Careers may also include science writing, teaching, policy development, or the commercialisation and management of biological products and processes.

 Your science degree